top of page

 From the very first chapter of Genesis God shows us that His work on Earth is being carried out according to a predetermined timeline.
 The better we understand that timeline, the better we can see God's hand throughout man's history.

-The first chart on this page, a full Bible chronology from the time of Adam, is the same as the one found on the home page, but is repeated here for the sake of completeness.
+The first chart on this page, a Bible chronology from the time of Adam until our present time, is the same as the one found on the "HOME" page.

 Click here for Chart 1: Full Bible Chronology

 The second chart focuses on the period known as the Divided Kingdom.
-It starts with the year after Solomon's death, when the 12 tribes of Israel had split into ten tribes comprising the Kingdom of Israel, led by Jeroboam, and two tribes comprising the Kingdom of Judah, led by Solomon's son Rehoboam.
+It starts with the year after Solomon's death, when the 12 tribes of Israel had split into the Kingdom of Israel, comprising ten tribes led by Jeroboam, and the Kingdom of Judah, comprising two tribes led by Solomon's son Rehoboam.

 The chronology of the Divided Kingdom has proved to be one of the most difficult challenges Bible students have had to face.
 In previous centuries Archbishop James Ussher and Sir Isaac Newton studied this subject at length.
-In more recent times, Martin Anstey, Edwin Thiele and Floyd Nolen Jones have added new thoughts to this field of endeavour.
+In more recent times, Martin Anstey, Edwin Thiele and Floyd Nolen Jones have contributed fresh ideas to this field of endeavour.

 Whereas for many years Ussher's numbers were the benchmark, of late it has been Thiele who has been the most quoted and referenced.